isomerpages/ncss-ssi/pages/training/certificate_prog/Higher-Diploma-in-Social-Service.md

 - Two GCE 'A' and two 'AO' levels passes.

 All shortlisted applicants will have to sit for a Written Aptitude Test (WAT), which will be conducted on 27 May 2021 at 10.30am or 28 May 2021 at 3.00pm.
 Only applicants who successfully pass the WAT will be considered for admission into the programme.

-Learners are also required to complete a complimentary e-learning course “, [Singapore’s Social Compact](https://learningcloud.sg/pages/coursedescription.jsf?courseId=1233736&catalogId=1700&templateId=-1){:target="_blank"}, which is a pre-requisite for the programme.

 This e-learning course provides learners with an overview of the development of Singapore’s social services over the years and introduces them to the principles behind its provision.
 It also covers the six areas of social service provision and the challenges that lay ahead.

 ### Qualifications & Career Prospects